 Knautia macedonica is an upright, clump-forming, somewhat short-lived perennial which typically grows 1.5-2' tall.
 Features deep purplish-red, domed, scabiosa-like flower heads (to 1.5" across) atop slender, branching stems.
 Deep green leaves are lightly lobed at the base of the plant, but deeply divided higher up.
 Long early summer to fall bloom period.
 Good fresh cut or dried flower.

-Species plants are synonymous with and formerly known as Scabiosa rumelica.
+Formerly known as Scabiosa rumelica.

 Genus name honors German doctor and botanist Christoph Knaut (1638-1694).